naterpotatoers/Gin-Rummy/README.md

 # Gin Rummy
 Class Assignment for Fall 2018.
+Added win condition checking.

 The assignment was designed to help us better understand stacks and queues through the boardgame Gin Rummy.